jaibhedia/apt-ninja1/README.md

 - **Scoring System**: Identical point values and statistics
 - **Mobile Support**: Touch controls and responsive layout
 - **Performance**: Smooth 60fps gameplay on all devices

-The React architecture makes the code more maintainable while keeping the exact same user experience as the original vanilla JavaScript version.